alibaba/arthas/en/_sources/keymap.md.txt

 Arthas Console Keymap
 ===

-`keymap` command print current keymap.
+Use `keymap` command to print the current keymap:

 The default keymap is:

 | Shortcut      | Shortcut Description   | Command Name   | Command Description  |
 | ------------- | ---------------- | -------------------- | ---------------- |